junxit/us-congress-bills-112/metadata.md

 - 2012-01-17 — Placed on the House Calendar, Calendar No. 104.
 - 2012-01-17 — Reported by the Committee on House Administration.
 H. Rept.
 112-362.
 - 2012-01-17 — Reported by the Committee on House Administration.
 H. Rept.
 112-362.
+- 2012-02-01 — Considered under suspension of the rules. (consideration: CR H312-314)
+- 2012-02-01 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+496.
+- 2012-02-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-02-01 — Mr. Lungren, Daniel E. moved to suspend the rules and agree to the resolution.
+- 2012-02-01 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H312)
+- 2012-02-01 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H312)